 Next door was a grand stairway that led up to a first floor which Evans reconstructed with great imagination.
 If the courtyard was used for some bull fighting ritual, one imagines that the spectators were accommodated on the first floor to watch the ceremony in safety.
 These would have been the grand rooms, which Evans called ‘The Piano Nobile’.

-In the centre of the west side was a large and elaborate staircase leading up to an upper storey, and on the other side of the staircase was another elaborate suite of rooms which Evans called the Palace Sanctuary.
-At the centre were two rooms that he called the Temple Repository where there were cists in the floor which contained the finest discoveries made at Knossos – fragments of over 30 jars or amphorae which had been broken and placed over the top.
-There were sealings, small clay seals used to fasten bags, evidence for produce that had been brought into the Palace, and also a tablet in the Minoan linear A script — demonstrating that it belonged to the main period of the Palace, and was destroyed and abandoned at the time of the great earthquake between the middle and new Palaces.
+Beyond the grand staircase, the central part of the western side was another elaborate suite of rooms which Evans called ‘the Palace Sanctuary’.
+At the centre were two rooms that he called the Temple Repository where there were cists in the floor which contained the finest discoveries made at Knossos – fragments of over thirty jars or amphorae.
+There were also small clay seals used to fasten bags, evidence for produce that had been brought into the palace.
+There was also a tablet in the Minoan Linear A script demonstrating that it belongs to the early period of the palace which was destroyed by the great earthquake that marks the division between the Middle and New palaces.

-Evans called this eastern side the domestic quarters, yet it is hard to see them as being places where people actually lived.
-For one thing, there are no kitchens, no hearths or signs of food being prepared, so perhaps we should see them again as being places of ritual.
+On the other side of the courtyard, the ground falls away steeply and staircases lead down to the floors below.
+Evans named one of them the Hall of the Double Axes, the double axe being the early Minoan symbol of kingship, while another room was named The Queen’s Megaron.
+Evans called this eastern side the ‘domestic quarters’, yet it is hard to see them as being places where people actually lived, for there are no kitchens or hearths, no sign of food being prepared, so perhaps we should see them as being places of ritual.

 But Knossos was not the only palace on the island of Crete.
 Let us move on to take a look at the other palaces.